Plan is a global movement for change, mobilizing millions of people around the world to support social justice for children in developing countries.

-If you require a tax receipt prior to February, or for donations less than $25, please contact our Donor Support team by phone at: 1-800-387-1418 or email at: firstname.lastname@example.org.
+If you require a tax receipt prior to February, please contact our Donor Care team by phone at: 1-800-387-1418 or email at: email@example.com.

 No, it is not possible for you to leave a gift in your will to your sponsored child.
 You can, however, leave a gift in your will for Plan's child sponsorship programming.

 Since a legacy gift is realized well into the future, and because needs and programs shift over time, your bequest will have the maximum impact for children if Plan Canada has the flexibility to direct your ultimate gift to there where the need is greatest at the time.
 This will allow your gift to support generations of children far into the future.

 To ensure that Plan is able to honour your wishes and distribute your gifts as you intend, the wording of your will is important.
 To discuss the wording of your will, please don't hesitate to contact Karobi Ray, CFRE at 1-800-387-1418 ext.
 292 or email email@example.com.
 You can also view some samples of wording for your bequest here.